J-Gilberg/MRP/README.md

 This is the start of a project I really wanted to build in my previous supply chain management roles to improve the efficiency and effectiveness of demand and supply planning.

-Material Requirements Planning is the process of determing how much of something you need to accomplish your goal.
+Material Requirements Planning (MRP) is the process of determing how much of something you need to accomplish your goal.
 This system is build for direct/indirect physical goods distribution or usage.

 Tech: